Aodrulez/SwitchX/README.md

 ### Usage:
 - Once setup is ready, Raspberry Pi Zero should automatically connect to Nintendo Switch when you enter pairing screen (Home -> Controllers -> Change Grip/Order)
 - Once paired, the controller should work exactly like the Pro Wireless Controller.
-- You'll have to again pair the controller each time after the Switch goes into Sleep mode though
+- Pairing should only be required the first time.
+Henceforth, you'll only need to wake up the Switch console & SwitchX should automatically reconnect.

 ### Key Mapping
 XBOX360 Controller's keys are mapped as follows: